-- Bill Graf, 265-0476, can address questions about Inside UW–Madison and the editing, distribution and posting of news releases and feature stories.
+- Caitlin Henning can address questions about Inside UW and the editing, distribution and posting of news releases and feature stories.

-- Mike Klein, 262-3846, can address questions about The Weekly, Working at UW and the editing, distribution and posting of news releases and feature stories.
+- Mike Klein, 262-3846, can address questions about The Weekly and the editing, distribution and posting of news releases and feature stories.

-- Jenny Price, 262-8296, is co-editor of On Wisconsin Magazine.
-Contact her about story ideas specifically appealing to UW–Madison alumni.
+- Dean Robbins, 890-2982, is co-editor of On Wisconsin Magazine.
+Contact him about story ideas specifically appealing to UW–Madison alumni.